It's that time of year! I have started preparing for our upcoming school year which usually commences the first week of August.

 This post contains affiliate links.

-In order to get ready for the purchasing of material I write a list of the topics the girls desire to learn and the things I believe are a must to learn.
-After writing my list, I list the potential resources I will use to teach the girls the topic.
-By the time I get to the ordering stage many items have been removed simply because we don't need them.
+In order to get ready for the purchasing of homeschool books and supplies, I write a list of the topics the girls desire to learn and the things I believe are a must for them to learn.
+After writing my list, I list the potential homeschool resources I want to use to teach my girls the different subjects.
+Usually by the time I get to the ordering stage, many items have been removed simply because we don't need them.
 I appreciate being able to sit with my list before ordering because it keeps me from spending frivolously.

 What are our curriculum choices?

 Being able to use the same curriculum consistently helps our homeschool flow with very few hiccups because my daughters know what to expect, and it also helps me to stay on top up our homeschooling budget.

 Items we purchase to home school effectively ...

 Every year I purchase, math and some type of language arts program.
 But there are years when we do not use a structured language arts program.
 Math and Language Arts are often seen as the core of learning, and I happen to agree so I make it a point to use a boxed curriculum for these subjects.
 It helps me to keep my daughters on track, and I appreciate the neat packaging of these subjects.
 I am not a fan of having tons of worksheets all over the place.

 Foreign language programs also fall on the list of items to purchase.
 I am not fluent in any language so I need the help and knowledge of curriculum to help me teach my daughters.
 Purchasing curriculum for foreign language learning is valuable.
 In the past, I have pieced together resources to teach my daughters Spanish vocabulary and sign language, but now I think we are all to the point where we should be striving for at least conversational abilities.
 We're using Classical Academic Press Latin programs to help with Latin and Foreign Language for Kids to teach Spanish.